nseniak/opwatch/doc/reference/processor/call.md

 ### Description

-The `call` processor invokes the `output` callback at a regular interval to generate output.
+The `call` processor invokes the `output` callback at a regular interval.
+If the returned value is different from `undefined`, it is sent to the processor's output.

 If the `input` callback is defined, then `call` accepts inputs; the `input` callback is then invoked on any received input.
 If `input` is not defined, then `call` does not accept any input.